lc-apps-dev/angular/README.md

-Set of udemy angular 2+ projects
+Set of udemy angular 2+ projects.